Russian mafia: Late 1980s – present

+Activities and operations

+During the early 1990s, Russian crime groups began to expand their involvement in more illegal activities, which included drug and arms trafficking, extortion, contract killings, prostitution, and money laundering, but also deeply invested in legal businesses such as banks, oil, casinos, real estate, and import/export ventures.
+Some groups controlled entire sectors, like the Tambovskaya’s grip on Saint Petersburg’s energy market or Solntsevskaya’s dominance over Moscow’s casinos and transportation hubs.
+These organizations were known for their extreme violence, internal power struggles, and sophisticated methods of infiltrating politics and law enforcement.
+Leaders like Semion Mogilevich, Sergei "Sylvester" Timofeev, and Alexander Khabarov forged ties with politicians, police, and even intelligence agencies.
+The Uralmash gang, for example, openly supported political candidates and formed a public movement to gain legitimacy.

+Initially operating only within Russia and soon after in other countries of the former Soviet Union, some of the Russian criminal organizations quickly expanded their reach in the 1990s.
+Taking advantage of open borders and the increasing globalization of markets, they extended their operations beyond the former Soviet republics, establishing strongholds in Western European countries such as United Kingdom, Spain, Italy, Germany and France, as well as in Hungary and Israel and Czech Republic.
+Their presence abroad was often facilitated by connections with local political and economic elites, the use of front companies, and infiltration into legitimate markets, making their operations particularly difficult to detect and dismantle.

-It was the period of internationalization of Russian organized crime.
-It was agreed that Vyacheslav "Yaponchik" Ivankov would be sent to Brighton Beach in 1992, allegedly because he was killing too many people in Russia and also to take control of Russian organized crime in North America.
-Within a year, he built an international operation that included, but was not limited to, narcotics, money laundering, and prostitution and made ties with the American Mafia and Colombian drug cartels, eventually extending to Miami, Los Angeles, and Boston.
-Those who went against him were usually killed.
+In 1992, it was agreed that Vyacheslav "Yaponchik" Ivankov would be sent to Brighton Beach, U.S., allegedly because he was killing too many people in Russia and also to take control of Russian organized crime in North America.
+Within a year, he built an international operation that included but was not limited to narcotics, money laundering, and prostitution and made ties with the American Mafia and Colombian drug cartels, eventually extending to Miami, Los Angeles, and Boston.
 Prior to Ivankov's arrival, Balagula's downfall left a void for America's next vory v zakone.
 Monya Elson, leader of Monya's Brigada (a gang that similarly operated from Russia to Los Angeles to New York), was in a feud with Boris Nayfeld, with bodies dropping on both sides.
 Ivankov's arrival virtually ended the feud, although Elson would later challenge his power as well, and a number of attempts were made to end the former's life.
 Nayfield and Elson would eventually be arrested in January 1994 (released in 1998) and in Italy in 1995, respectively.